ClusterCockpit/cc-backend/docs/dev-authentication.md

    - `roles`: String array with roles of user
 * In case user is not yet set, which is usually the case:
    - Try to fetch user from database
-   - In case user is not yet present add user to user databse table with `AuthViaToken` AuthSource.
+   - In case user is not yet present add user to user database table with `AuthViaToken` AuthSource.
 * Return valid user object

 # Auth